 Distance measures will be undertaken using the Local Authority's computerised Geographical Information System (GIS).
-This measures a straight-line measure from the front door of the home to the main gate of the school.
+This measures a straight-line measure from the central visual point of the dwelling to central visual point of the school.
 Distance checking is an integral function within the school admissions software ensuring consistency in measurement.
 Where two or more distances are found to be equal a system of random allocation will apply, independently administered.